We’re an independent ‘think & do tank’ dedicated to the UK’s creative, cultural & heritage ecosystem…

 Who we work with

 We initiate and lead projects our own projects and also work in partnership with others to drive towards shared policy priorities.
+In addition, we provide a range of consultancy services to clients.

 We work with a wide range of stakeholders, including creative firms, cultural institutions, local authorities, universities, trade unions, funders, parliaments and national governments.